sstone72389/Angular-Blog/README.md

 * A basic understanding of what MVC frameworks are
 * a willingness to learn!

+Although this tuitorial uses a CDN, Node.js and npm are essential to Angular Development.
+It is strongly reccommended to understand these services prior to building any production applications with AngularJS.

+NOTE: When working localy, it is important to make sure you are using <code class="code">http://localhost</code> or some sort of test enviornment.
+It is not reccomended to use the file patch located on your computer, as Angular will likely give you a " Cross origin requests are only supported for HTTP."

 Enjoy the tuitorial and happy coding! </>